Alexander Aciman

 Alexander Aciman (born 1990) is an American writer and journalist.
 His work has appeared in Tablet Magazine, The New York Times, Vox, The New Republic, The New Yorker online, Time magazine, and The Paris Review online.
 He is a graduate of The University of Chicago, and when he was a freshman co-authored Twitterature: The World's Greatest Books in Twenty Tweets or Less, published by Penguin Classics.

 Early life

 Aciman is the son of writer André Aciman and Susan Wiviott, a non-profit executive.
-He has two brothers, Philip and Michael, who are twins.
-Aciman is a graduate of the University of Chicago.
+He is a graduate of the University of Chicago.

+Career

+In spring 2009, Aciman and Emmett Rensin began turning books on their University of Chicago reading lists into short “tweets,” which became the basis for Twitterature.
+He has also worked on the Netflix food documentary series Rotten as a screenwriter.

+Aciman has published journalism and essays in outlets including Tablet, Vox, The Wall Street Journal, and The New Republic.

 Personal life

 As of 2018, Aciman lived in New York City.
 He is fluent in French.
+He has two brothers, Philip and Michael, who are twins.